iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Contacts
 The iBEAT V2.0 software is developed by the University of North Carolina at Chapel Hill:
 * Volume-based analysis was designed in the Developing Brain Computing Lab, led by Dr. Li Wang (li_wang@med.unc.edu);
-* Surface-based analysis was designed in the Brain Research through Analysis and Informatics of Neuroimaging Lab, led by Dr. Gang Li (gang_li@med.unc.edu).
+* Surface-based analysis was designed in the Brain Research through Analysis and Informatics of Neuroimaging (BRAIN) Lab, led by Dr. Gang Li (gang_li@med.unc.edu).

 For questions/bugs/feedback, please contact: